Questions To Ask... When Choosing a Financial Planner

 What experience do you have?
 What are your qualifications?

 Since 2006, I’ve helped clients build wealth and achieve what’s important to them through planning and management of their investments.
 Avea Financial Planning, LLC is a Registered Investment Advisory firm (RIA) in the state of Washington, established in 2017.
-In addition, in 2011 I earned the distinction of the professional designation, Certified Financial Planner™ Pro (CFP®) which is recognized as the highest standard in personal financial planning with expertise in the areas of taxes, insurance, estate planning and retirement.
+In 2011 I earned the distinction of the professional designation, Certified Financial Planner™ Pro (CFP®) which is recognized as the highest standard in personal financial planning with expertise in the areas of taxes, insurance, estate planning and retirement.
 This is only achieved after obtaining a bachelor’s degree and specialized training in financial planning, passing a 2-day examination, completing annual ethics training, and having 6000 hours of professional work experience.
 Continuing education is required to retain the designation.
+I maintain professional relationships within groups such as the XY Planning Network, Fee-Only Network and NAPFA.

 Can you tell me about your conflicts of interest, verbally and in writing?